Can Tree Roots Damage Your Foundation? Here’s What to Know

 How to Repair Root Damage

 Fortunately, there are ways to repair your home’s foundation if tree roots have wreaked havoc.
-Here’s what to do:
+Here’s what to do.

 Trim the Tree and Root

 In many cases, you don’t have to kill your tree if it grows into your foundation or sewer system.
-Instead, call a tree-trimming expert to inspect and maybe remove the portion of the tree that caused the damage.
+Instead, call a tree-trimming expert to inspect and maybe remove a portion of the tree that caused the damage.

 Call a Pro to Repair Your Foundation

 Suppose you’ve noticed cracks or damage in your foundation or are worried about the tree roots surrounding your home.
-In that case, you may want to consult a foundation repair professional to examine your property, foundation, and any potential damage.
+In that case, you may want to consult a local foundation repair professional to examine your property, foundation, and any potential damage.

 Fix Leaky Plumbing

 A leaky plumbing drain can leak water into the soil, giving tree roots a source of moisture.
 Roots can enter and block drains with poor joints or seals.
+If a tree root damages your plumbing system, call a plumber to replace the pipe and install root barriers to prevent more damage.

 Remove the Troublesome Tree

-Though i can be hard to part with a beautiful tree, sometimes it’s the best option.
-If preventative methods fail, removing the tree and the root system would be the last resort to protect your foundation.
+Though it can be hard to part with a beautiful tree, sometimes, it’s the best option.
+If preventive methods fail, removing the tree and the root system would be the last resort to protect your foundation.
+For this job it’s best to call a local tree removal expert since tree removal can be dangerous and might cause damage to your property.

 Need professional help with your project?